-- Most of their populations live in the dry desert environments of the Sahara Desert, Middle East, the Southwestern Asia, and in the regions of Indian desert.
+- Most of their populations live in the desert environments of the Sahara Desert, Middle East, Southwestern Asia, and in the regions of the Indian desert.

-- Wild dromedary camels descended from domesticated ancestors are found in great number in Australia.
+- Wild dromedary camels descended from domesticated ancestors are found in a great number in Australia.

 - Bactrian camels are indigenous to the rocky desert regions of East and Central Asia.

 - Camels have a lot of special structural adaptations, which helps them to survive in the hard conditions of the desert.